ionos-cloud/knife-ionos-cloud/README.md

 ## Support

-Please report any issues through the [project repository on GitHub](https://github.com/profitbricks/knife-profitbricks).
+Please report any issues through the [project repository on GitHub](https://github.com/ionos-cloud/knife-ionos-cloud).

-Questions and discussions can be directed to [ProfitBricks DevOps Central](https://devops.profitbricks.com/) site.
+Questions and discussions can be directed to [Ionoscloud DevOps Central](https://devops.ionos.com/) site.

 ## Testing